When it comes to applying for Temporary Assistance for Needy Families (TANF) applicants must prepare to meet certain eligibility requirements.

 Once a decision is reached, your TANF office will send a notice announcing your denial or approval for the program.

 If you are accepted, this letter will also outline the amount of benefits you are eligible for.
-The Women, Infants and Children (WIC) program can also be applied to for additional assistance.

 Alternately, if you receive a denial, the TANF letter will provide reasons why your application was rejected, and explain the appeals process.